Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Introduction

 In this paper, we will focus on effective data detection algorithms in cell-free massive MIMO systems.
 In this aspect, some early attempts were made on centralized algorithms where the detection is implemented at the CPU with the received pilots and data signals reported from all APs \cite{cell_free, LSFD}.
 However, the computational and fronthaul overhead of such a centralized detection scheme is prohibitively high when the network size becomes large.
 To address this challenge, distributed detectors have been recently investigated.
 In \cite{ cell_free_distributed_receiver}, one centralized and three distributed receivers with different levels of cooperation among APs were compared in terms of SE.
 Radio stripes were then incorporated into cell-free massive MIMO in \cite{MMSE_optimal}.
 In this case, the APs are sequentially connected and share the same fronthaul link in a radio stripe network, thus reducing the cabling substantially.
 Based on this structure, a novel uplink sequential processing algorithm was developed which can achieve an optimal performance in terms of both SE and mean-square error (MSE).
 Furthermore, it can achieve the same performance as the centralized minimum MSE (MMSE) processing, while requiring much lower fronthaul overhead by making full use of the computational resources at the APs.
 However, the distributed detectors investigated in \cite{cell_free_distributed_receiver} are \emph{linear} detectors.
 Therefore, they are highly suboptimal or may even be ill-conditioned in terms of the bit-error rate (BER) performance.
 To address this problem, the local per-bit soft detection is exploited at each AP with the bit log-likelihoods shared on the front-haul link by a partial marginalization detector \cite{soft_detection}.
 However, the proposed soft detection is still very complex as the approximate posterior density for each received data bit is required to be computed at each AP.
 Therefore, it is of great importance to develop a distributed and \emph{non-linear} receiver to achieve a better BER performance with a considerably lower complexity.

-To fill this gap, we propose a non-linear detector for cell-free massive MIMO networks in this paper, which is derived based on the expectation propagation (EP) principle \cite{EP_principle}.
-The EP algorithm, proposed in \cite{EP_principle}, provides an iterative method to recover the transmitted data from the received signal and has recently attracted extensive research interests in massive MIMO detection \cite{EP_detector, Decentralized-AMP, EP_distributed}.
-It is derived from the factor graph with the messages updated and passed between different pairs of nodes.
+To fill this gap, we propose a distributed non-linear detector for cell-free massive MIMO networks in this paper, which is derived based on the expectation propagation (EP) principle \cite{EP_principle}.
+The EP algorithm, proposed in \cite{EP_principle}, provides an iterative method to recover the transmitted data from the received signal and has recently attracted extensive research interests in massive MIMO detection \cite{EP_detector, Decentralized-AMP, EP_distributed, EP_imperfect_CSI}. {\blc Recently, it has been extended to cell-free massive MIMO systems \cite{EP_semi_blind,EP_Cell_free}.} The algorithm is derived from the factor graph with the messages updated and passed between different pairs of nodes.
 Specifically, with the linear MMSE estimator, the APs first detect the symbols with the local channel state information (CSI) and transfer the posterior mean and variance estimates to the CPU.
 Then, the extrinsic information for each AP is computed and integrated at the CPU by maximum-ratio combining (MRC).
 Subsequently, the CPU uses the posterior mean estimator to refine the detection and the extrinsic information is transferred to each AP from the CPU via the fronthaul.